 Sexual Misconduct Policy Definitions

-Complainant -any member of the University community who submits a complaint alleging that a student violated the Student Code of Conduct.
+Complainant - any member of the University community who submits a complaint alleging that a student violated the Student Code of Conduct.
+The complainant may be the individual who reportedly experienced sexual misconduct (including sexual assault) or gender-based misconduct or the University.
+Complainants are also known as the reporting party.

-Effective Consent -words or actions that show a knowing and voluntary agreement to engage in mutually understandable sexual activity or contact.
-In order to give effective consent, one must be of legal age.
+Effective Consent - words or actions that show a knowing and voluntary agreement to engage in mutually understandable sexual activity or contact.
+In order to give effective consent, one must be of legal age (16 or older in D.C).
 Effective consent cannot be gained by force, by ignoring or acting in spite of the objections of another, or by taking advantage of the incapacitation of another, where the accused student knows or reasonably should have known of such incapacitation.
 Effective consent is not the absence of resistance, and silence, in and of itself, cannot be interpreted as effective consent.
 Consent to one form of sexual contact or activity does not imply consent to another form of sexual activity.
 Effective consent also has time boundaries; consent given at one time does not imply future consent or consent at any other time.

 Force - any physical force, violence, threats, intimidation or coercion.

-Intimate Partner Abuse - This can also be referred to as relationship violence, domestic violence, or dating violence.
-Intimate partner abuse may include a pattern of coercive behaviors used to establish power and control over another person within the context of an intimate relationship (husband, wife, boyfriend, girlfriend, lover, romantic partner, romantic roommate, friends with benefits, hook up, etc.), Behaviors may include: physical and/or verbal abuse, threats, intimidation, harassment or coercion, and generally escalates over time.
-It may include the use of alcohol and/or other drugs to commit these acts.
-It can be committed by men or by women towards others of the same or different gender and between a current or former intimate partner who may have dated, lived together, or been married.
+Intimate Partner Abuse - this can also be referred to as relationship violence, which includes domestic violence, or dating violence.
+Intimate partner abuse may include a pattern of coercive behaviors used to establish power and control over another person within the context of an intimate relationship (husband, wife, boyfriend, girlfriend, lover, romantic partner, romantic roommate, friends with benefits, hook up, etc.).
+Behaviors may include: physical and/or verbal abuse, threats, intimidation, harassment, bullying, cyber-bullying or coercion, and generally escalates over time.
+It may include the use of alcohol and/or drugs to commit these acts.
+It can be committed by men or by women towards others of the same or different gender and between a current and former intimate partner who have dated, lived together, or been married.

 Non-Consensual Sexual Contact - sexual contact that occurs without effective consent.
 An example of a policy violation involving non-consensual sexual contact would be the touching of an unwilling or non-consensual person's private parts (such as penis, vagina, groin, breast, buttocks, mouth, and/or clothing covering them) touching an unwilling person with one's own intimate parts; or forcing an unwilling person to touch another's intimate parts.